Core Memories

 2026

-Strategically placed in front of the Environmental Justice Center, the installation responds to these intertwined histories through rammed earth monoliths formed from soils and recycled concrete collected from the surrounding area.
+Located in front of the Hilda L. Solis Environmental Justice Center, the artwork responds to these histories through rammed earth monoliths formed from recycled concrete collected nearby.
 Like geological core samples, the sculptures expose the strata of Puente Hills and the memories embedded within them.
 Visitors walk between these vertical slices of earth, encountering the site’s layers in a tactile way.
 Native plantings incorporated into the sculptures further settle the artwork into the site’s broader landscape design.

 Core Memories acknowledges environmental injustice while honoring communities shaped by it, offering a space for reflection and restoration.